-This steel-built cart with durable finish will sustain rigorous usage for years.
+This steel-built cart with durable finish will sustain rigorous usage and may last for dozens of years.

-Its organized drawers will store all your small welding needs.
+Its organized drawers will store all your small welding needs, low and high.

 The Metal Man Universal Welding cart makes your welding activities easy.
 This compact and sturdy cart has a maximum weight capacity of 110 lbs.

 The single cylinder rack is capable of holding up to a 7-1/2 inch diameter, 80 lbs. cylinder and comes with a securement chain to hold the cylinder in place.

 The slanted top shelf suits most equipment and places the welder controls at an easy-to-use angle.